Jane Eldridge MA, PG Dip. Integrative Psychotherapy and Counselling, MBACP, UKCP

 Photos & videos

-I charge £60 per 50 minute session for individuals (£80 for couples).
-I offer a reduced-fee consultation for £40 so you can meet me and we can decide if we want to work together.
+My fee is £65 per 50 minute session for individuals in South London and £70/80 (afternoon/evening) in my Central London practice.
+I charge £90 for couples (60 minute session).
+I offer a reduced-fee consultation for £50 so you can meet me and we can decide if we want to work together.

-I also offer counselling and therapy in Sydenham SE26, close to Forest Hill, Dulwich and Crystal Palace, South London.
+I also offer counselling and paychotherapy in Sydenham SE26, close to Brixton, Herne Hill, Forest Hill, Dulwich and Crystal Palace, South London.
 Accessible from Crystal Palace, Sydenham Hill and Sydenham stations, or 202 and 363 buses stop outside the door.
 Please contact me for further information.

 Maps & Directions